 A generous helping of White and Dark Overproof Rum, passion fruit juice, a fusion of pimento spices – the key to any jerk cooking, grenadine, and freshly squeezed lime juice is how we answered that call.
 Our challenge to those who claimed they were made of ‘different stuff’, saying they could handle ‘the kick’.
 The Rude Boy’s froth on the top fooled most people about the deep red potency that swam around in the glass.
-And our challenge grew like wildfire, easily becoming the most popular cocktail in our Notting Hill branch.
+And our challenge grew like wildfire, easily becoming the most popular cocktail across our London cocktail bars.
 So much so, other chains tried to imitate it… cough, cough.

 And to our new dewy-eyed customers that come asking to make it strong, to make sure they feel the kick, ready to join the RK fellowship and our history, our bartenders have one question… Show me the Real Rude Boy!